researcher, teacher, designer. human-computer interaction, TU Wien

 recent work

-one of the things i do in this effort, i work with naemi luckner (and others) to develope learning games aligned with the content of ways of thinking in informatics. contrary to many other learning games these games are (a) analog games (card and board games) and they are actually good games that engage you in interesting, entertaining activities. we produce these games ourselves, financed by the rectorate. we maintain an online-inventory of our current game stash.
+one of the things i do in this effort is working with naemi luckner (and others) to develop games aligned with the content of ways of thinking in informatics. contrary to many other learning games these games are (a) analog games (card and board games) and (b) they are actually good games that engage you in interesting, entertaining activities. we produce these games ourselves, with financial help from the rectorate. we maintain an online-inventory of our current game stash.

 other research interests

-i’ve been teaching and doing research in various aspects of ICT and society for many years. this has, among other things, led to me being a mentor of responsible research practices at TU wien for the faculty of informatics. since responsible thinking is part of the aforementioned ways of thinking in informatics course, this all ties together nicely.
+i’ve been teaching and doing research in various aspects of ICT and society for many years. this has, among other things, led to me being a mentor of responsible research practices at TU wien for the faculty of informatics, and a member of the research ethics comittee at TU wien. since responsible thinking is part of the aforementioned ways of thinking in informatics course, this all ties together nicely.

-i believe that research in STS (science–technology–society) falls short if it only focusses on understanding issues; in order to have any impact, STS research has to engage in the creation/(re)design/implementation of technology. just trying to understand problems is a bottomless pit; transforming this understanding into any form of explorative/experimental development is the only way to ground the insights in reality and see whether you are onto something real. so, this ties nicely into the »i like to try out stuff«; also, you can see where the ways of thinking in informatics come from: i see informatics as a deeply transdisciplinary endeavour.
+i believe that research in STS (science–technology–society) falls short if it only focusses on only understanding issues; just trying to understand problems is a bottomless pit. in order to have any impact, STS researchers have to engage in the creation/(re)design/implementation of technology by transforming their understanding into any form of explorative/experimental development and thus grounding the insights in reality. this ties back into the »i like to try out stuff«; also, you can see where the ways of thinking in informatics come from: i see informatics as a transdisciplinary field. as a young discipline, it has a history of piggybacking off of other, more established fields like math, engineering, social sciences or design, incorporating their methodologies and expanding on them. in this sense, i think informatics is best described as an immigration discipline.

 p. purgathofer, n. luckner: layout considered harmful: on the influence of information architecture on dialogue. in: "learning and collaboration technologies. designing and developing novel learning experiences", springer international publishing, lecture notes in computer science volume 8523 (2014), isbn: 978-3-319-07482-5; s.
 216 - 225